zerynth/core-zerynth-studio/docs/index.rst

 * **Forget all devices**: Forgets all devices stored in local database (virtual machines are not involved);
 * **Show messages**: Shows the list of all received messages;
 * **Check Updates**: Manual trigger to check if new updates are available.
+* **Redeem Licenses**: Open up a dialog where redeemable codes can be turned into virtual machine licenses.

 .. note:: the "Forget all devices" option is needed when there are one or more errors in recognizing devices connected to the machine.
 Confirming this command local device database will be cleaned.